caporaso-lab/developing-with-qiime2/book/plugins/tutorials/create-from-template.md

 Congratulations - you've created a working QIIME 2 plugin from a template!
 If you'd like to learn QIIME 2 plugin development, in the next step of the tutorial we'll [](add-nw-align-method).
 If you're already comfortable with QIIME 2 plugin development, you're all set to make this plugin your own.
+In either case, if you'd like to host your plugin in a GitHub repository, you can refer to [](share-on-github).

 ```{tip}
 You can see my code after following these steps by looking at the specific commit in my plugin repository on GitHub: {{ dwq2_cookiecutter_build_commit_url }}.